LinkedIn Events: Launch it in 4 Steps

 Don’t write for nothing anymore.
 Write for Google. 👊

-Then don’t write for nothing anymore until you listen to this webinar.
-Every line counts, every detail will earn you an extra spot on the battlefield: the Google search results. .
+Then don’t spend a second more writing, until you listen to this webinar.
+Every line counts, every detail will earn you an extra spot on the battlefield: the Google search results.